 Drawing Runner Ducks, on the other hand, also never gets tiring, but for entirely different reasons.
 They're always moving, and their bills and necks provide difficult shapes to draw (especially when they're moving!).

+One the fairy market for only a day, the cute little mansion sold!
 This morning, our daughter found that the yard sign was gone, and in its place was a sprinkling of fairy dust!
 At the house itself, more fairy dust adorned the place, and a conspicuous "SOLD" sign was posted on the fence for sale sign.
 WOW!
 They loved the place so much, they had to move right in.

 Fairy dust sparkling on the leaves of grass where the sign once stood.